tkw1536/blog.guys.wtf/content/drafts/ggman.md

     ggman
     ```

+    This means the same underlying operation happens, regardless if the `https` or `ssh` URL is passed to `ggman clone`.
-    Components are the key abstraction that allow ggman to remain provider independent - as they work with (almost) any repository host.
+    This component abstraction is not specific to GitHub - it allows ggman to remain provider independent and works with  (almost) any repository host[^2].

 2.
     Assign the repository a local path using these components, and create parent folders as needed.